Liouville quantum gravity as a mating of trees: Trees determine embedding

 We next observe that Theorem~\ref{thm::quantitativetreesdetermineemebedding} is a simple consequence of these three lemmas (which we have yet to prove).

-\begin{proof}[Proof of Theorem~\ref{thm::quantitativetreesdetermineemebedding}] Lemma~\ref{lem::diametertofourthpower} implies that the conditional variance of $F(z)$ involved when one resamples one of the $\CN_j$ is at most of order $\diam (\CN_j)^4$.
+\begin{proof}[Proof of Theorem~\ref{thm::quantitativetreesdetermineemebedding}] Lemma~\ref{lem::diametertofourthpower} (applied with $K_1$ equal to the hull generated by one of the $\SLE$ segments and $K_2$ equal to a different possible realization of the hulls) implies that the conditional variance of $F(z)$ involved when one resamples one of the $\CN_j$ is at most of order $\diam(\CN_j)^4$.
 (Note that if $z$ is fixed, then it follows from basic complex analysis --- see the discussion in Section~\ref{subsec::distortionlemma} --- that the distance from $F(z)$ to $\eta'([-1,1])$ is at least some constant that depends only on $z$.)
 Together with Lemma~\ref{lem::generalvariancebound}, this implies that the conditional variance of $F(z)$ given $\CF$ and $\CB_k$ is at most (a constant times) the expected sum of the $\diam (\CN_j)^4$ over all $j$ values, which is just $\delta^{-1}$ times the expectation of $\diam (\CN_j)^4$ when $j$ is chosen uniformly from $\{1,2,\ldots,2^{k+1}\}$.
 This latter expectation is bounded in Lemma~\ref{lem::kpzlem}, which shows that it decays at least as fast as $\delta^{\Delta}$ (in the sense that the $\liminf$ of the ratio of the logarithms is at most one), and this implies Theorem~\ref{thm::quantitativetreesdetermineemebedding}. \end{proof}

 The proofs of Lemma~\ref{lem::generalvariancebound} and Lemma~\ref{lem::diametertofourthpower} are both fairly straightforward, but the proof of Lemma~\ref{lem::kpzlem} is a bit more interesting.
 Essentially, it will be a variant of the KPZ theorem, but we will have to use some tricks to account for the fact that the parameterization of the random quantum surface in question is not fixed as it is in the KPZ formulation of \cite{ds2011kpz} and also the fact that the statement involves random chunks of the surface traced by $\eta'$ over $\delta$ increments of time, instead of the random Euclidean balls of quantum mass $\delta$ that appear in the KPZ formulation of~\cite{ds2011kpz}.